Are High-Security Checks Worth It?

 Because chargeback liability falls onto the BNPL company rather than the merchant, merchants tend to apply lower fraud defenses when BNPLs are involved.
 Having signed up (or even completed a couple of purchases) using a BNPL payment scheme, the fraudster will be seen by the merchant as a known, trustworthy user, at which point they can switch payment methods to conduct credit card fraud and other types of fraud.

-BNPL fraud can be prevented using technologies such as real-time monitoring for BNPL, rule-based assessment and data enrichment.
+BNPL fraud can be prevented using technologies such as real-time payment transaction monitoring, rule-based assessment and real-time digital footprint analysis.

 Let’s take a closer look.